 Grab a separate piece of paper and craft a list of your Healthcare career accomplishments.

-2. Find a strong Healthcare resume sample to use as a resource
+2. Find a strong Healthcare resume template to use as a resource

-Use our vast collection of resume samples to find one that can serve as a good resource for your resume writing.
+Use our vast collection of resume templates to find one that can serve as a good resource for your resume writing.

 3. Craft a compelling header at the top of your Healthcare resume